resolve109/study-aws-sa/aws-study-guide.md

   - Can set retention periods (e.g., 365 days) to meet regulatory requirements
   - Ideal for medical data, financial records, and other information requiring immutability
   - Ensures regulatory compliance for data that cannot be modified or deleted
+- **Applying to Existing Data**:
+  - For meeting legal data retention requirements with minimal operational overhead:
+    - Turn on S3 Object Lock with compliance retention mode
+    - Set the retention period to match legal requirements (e.g., 7 years)
+    - Use S3 Batch Operations to apply these settings to existing data
+  - This approach is more efficient than manually recopying existing objects
+  - Governance mode is less suitable for strict legal requirements as it allows privileged users to override settings
+  - S3 Batch Operations significantly reduces operational overhead for applying retention settings to large datasets
+  - Compliance mode prevents deletion by any user, including administrators, until the retention period expires
 - **Restricting Bucket Access to VPC**:
   - You can configure an S3 VPC Gateway Endpoint and apply a bucket policy restricting access to only your VPC or VPC endpoint
   - This ensures all traffic stays within AWS without traversing the public internet